You are here: Start » Technical Issues » Working with GigE Vision® Devices » Device Settings Editor

 Selecting Parameter Name for Filter

-The Settings Editor can be also used to select parameter names for filters in Adaptive Vision Studio.
+The Settings Editor can be also used to select parameter names for filters in Aurora Vision Studio.
 You can access this mode by clicking ... button in filter properties list.
 When there is more that one device in the network one must be first selected in the manager.
 The tool will show parameters of the specified device for its current state.

 In this mode the window appearance is changed.
 Instead of editors, on the right side of the window displayed are useful informations for a program developer, including: